American Forts: West

 (1863 - 1869), south of Table Rock

-Only ruins remain of the civilian fort and the adjacent stage station on the Overland Trail along Bitter Creek.
-It is currently fenced-off.
-The fort once included a gun tower and rifle pits on a nearby hill.
+Only stone ruins remain of the military fort and the adjacent LaClede stage station on the Overland Trail along the south bank of Bitter Creek, about 13 miles west of Dug Springs.
+The site is on public land, but is currently fenced-off by the Rock Springs Grazing Association which leases the surrounding property from the B.L.M..
+The fort included a gun tower, and several rifle pits on a nearby hill.

 Dug Springs Station